naga-satish/interview-preparation/ETL-ELT.md

    - Helps estimate processing time and resources
    - Provides metadata for documentation

-6. **How do you handle null values and missing data during transformations?**
+### 6. How do you handle null values and missing data during transformations?

    **Strategies:**
    - **Default values**: Replace nulls with business-approved defaults (0, 'Unknown', current date)